mjansen4857/pathplanner/Writerside/topics/pplib-Create-a-Path-On-the-fly.md

 auto path = std::make_shared<PathPlannerPath>(
     bezierPoints,
     PathConstraints(3.0_mps, 3.0_mps_sq, 360_deg_per_s, 720_deg_per_s_sq), // The constraints for this path.
-If using a differential drivetrain, the angular constraints have no effect.
+If using a differential drivetrain, the angular constraints have no effect. std::nullopt, // The ideal starting state, this is only relevant for pre-planned paths, so can be nullopt for on-the-fly paths.
     GoalEndState(0.0_mps, frc::Rotation2d(-90_deg)) // Goal end state.
 You can set a holonomic rotation here.
 If using a differential drivetrain, the rotation will have no effect.
 );